{modulation} and the poetry of Jared Carter

 In the systematic treatment of poem-archetypes which I give later, I include hail as an instance of 'precipitation.'
 Poem-archetypes, I argue, often concern natural events which threaten life or sustain life, and human responses to these events.

 ‘Les Barricades Mystérieuses’ seems to me suffused by music, but it’s not the music which develops, which relies upon changes other than the necessary changes of the music in time, the music which goes far from a starting point, the music of sonata form and other forms which progress.
-Instead, music more akin to the Indian raga, played by sitar and tabla, very often, or Bach’s ‘Art of Fugue,’ which is music which does not change key.
+Instead, music more akin to the Indian raga, played by sitar and tabla, very often, or Bach’s ‘Art of Fugue,’ which is music remaining in the same key.
 Music which obviously has a beginning and an end but which could potentially stay for ever, music which is in time but almost timeless.
-I don’t discuss in any detail at all the diction of ‘Les Barricades Mystérieuses,’ but its diction puts it in a timeless world - not contemporary, not archaic, and not just timeless but almost placeless, for all that places are evoked sensuously, sinuously, in the poems - but with practically no trace of Jared Carter the very gifted regionalist.
+I don’t discuss in any detail at all the diction of ‘Les Barricades Mystérieuses,’ but its diction puts it in a timeless world - not contemporary, not archaic, and not just timeless but almost placeless, for all that places are evoked sensuously, sinuously, in the poems - but with practically no trace of Jared Carter the regionalist.
 (There are a very few traces of regional colouring.
 The notes explain that ‘raincrow,’ which is the title of one of the poems, is in parts of the mid-West, ‘a folk term for the mourning dove.)
 Not, though, placeless in the sense that much of the poetry of Shelley is placeless (the frequent mention of ‘Ocean’ and the rest, which could be anywhere.)
 But of course, unless we cling to received opinion rather than reading the poems closely, Jared Carter is, I claim, a far more important and a far more wonderful poet than Shelley.

 In actual fact, a great deal of very poor poetry is unmodulated in the sense that it ‘stays in one place,’ but the place is a humdrum and banal world, a world without individuality.
 Jared Carter’s villanelles don’t move from the humdrum into a far more elevated, or at least very different world - they occupy an elevated world and invite contemplation, concentrated attention.
 In this, they are have linkages with the world of, let’s say, Rilke’s ‘Duino Elegies.’